Deltares/hydromt/docs/guides/plugin_dev/custom_component.rst

 =================

 Components are a large part of how HydroMT defines its behavior.
-A component is basically a part of the model architecture that is responsible for handling a specific part of the data, such as the Grid, Config, or Mesh but also potentially something like rivers, catchments, pipes or other custom behavior your plugin might need.
+A component is a part of the model architecture that is responsible for handling a specific part of the data, such as the Grid, Config, or Mesh but also potentially something like rivers, catchments, pipes or other custom behavior your plugin might need.